bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/custom-fields.rst

 You can use custom fields directly on the process elements without any additional configuration.
-However, we suggest that you provide additional information (meta information) for often used custom fields or custom fields that are visible to end-users in the :ref:`Portal application <portal-guide>`.
+However, we suggest that you provide additional information (meta information) for custom fields that are used often or are visible to end-users in the :ref:`Portal application <portal-guide>`.
 Meta information for :ref:`custom fields <custom-fields-config>` can be provided in the file :file:`<project>/config/custom-fields.yaml`.
 Additionally, you can provide some attributes of the meta information in :ref:`multiple languages
 <custom-fields-locale>` using the :ref:`CMS <cms>`.